spacesanjeet/Bisly/README.md

 >5) For the ban and kick commands, you must provide a reason to make it work.
 Also note the <code>that report can be used by anyone in the server.</code>
 >6) For the bulkyt and the yt (both are youtube commands) you should provide enough arguments to get accurate results.

-<p>Feel free to contact give feedbacks and suggestion for Bisly.
+<p>Feel free to contact, give feedbacks and suggestion for Bisly.
 They are always appreciated.
 Thank you. ^_^.